xorad-art/xorad-art.github.io/content/about.md

 - [ ] Fix the missing links for mail and Patreon
 - [ ] Add a way to view source code
 - [ ] Update the Recent art file
+- [ ] Add support for colored mathjax